tlh22/demandForm/README.txt

 Plugin Builder Results

-Your plugin VRMsDemand was created in:
+Your plugin Demand was created in:
     C:/Users/Tim/AppData/Roaming/QGIS/QGIS3/profiles/default/python/plugins\featureswithgps

 Your QGIS plugin directory is located at: